Catch-up subscriptions

 Subscribing from the start

-When you need to process all the events in the store, including historical events, you'd need to subscribe from the beginning.
-You can either subscribe to receive events from a single stream, or subscribe to $all
+If you need to process all the events in the store, including historical events, you'll need to subscribe from the beginning.
+You can either subscribe to receive events from a single stream or subscribe to $all

 if you need to process all events in the database.